 To purchase these tests, you need to give us your IMS settings.
 This is so we can correctly configure the equipment ahead of testing.
 Also, we recommend you provide your settings in a standardised format, through the GSMA Network Settings Exchange.
 The GSMA has defined six IMS profiles in PRD IR.25.
 Namely:

 - Profile #1 & Profile #2 (for VoLTE)

 - Profile #3 & Profile #4 (for VoLTE & SMSoIP)

 - Profile #5 & Profile #6 (for VoLTE, SMSoIP & VoWiFi)

 GSMA recommends only two Profiles

 Further work and industry feedback concluded that the six profiles could be further reduced to two, namely Profile#4 and Profile#6 (the latter being a superset of the former).
 Operators are encouraged to deploy either Profile#4 or Profile#6 to facilitate commonality and reduce the overall testing overhead.
 However, we can accommodate your requirements if this is not currently feasible.
 Please contact the team for full details of the tests and our pricing.

 GSMA Network Settings Exchange

-GSMA Network Settings Exchange is another way to facilitate interoperability.
-The service enables all operators to upload their latest configuration settings, so the world’s device manufacturers can download them from one location.
-This means devices, anywhere in the world, can be configured correctly to match the preferences of the subscriber’s chosen network.
+This service enables operators to upload their latest configuration settings for the world’s device manufacturers to download them from one location.
+Therefore, devices can be configured to match the preferences of the subscriber’s chosen network.
 So services run as smoothly as possible.
 The aim is to encourage all MNOs and MVNOs to make their settings available, to ensure seamless interoperability.
 Find out more about GSMA Network Settings Exchange here.